poseidon-framework/poseidon-framework.github.io/trident.md

-                           new Poseidon package from them genoconvert              Convert the genotype data in a Poseidon package to a different file format rectify                  Adjust POSEIDON.yml files automatically to package changes
+                           new Poseidon package from them genoconvert              Convert the genotype data in a Poseidon package to a different file format jannocoalesce            Coalesce information from one or multiple janno files to another one rectify                  Adjust POSEIDON.yml files automatically to package changes